Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

 We now find upper bounds (Theorems \ref{cxtyRGA},\ref{expRGA}) on the complexity of $\rgaexp$.
 The maximal degree of polynomials in the output is a common measure of complexity for algorithms that operate on polynomials; in this paper we use the term \emph{degree complexity}.
 Like many authors we consider degree complexity as a function of the maximal degree $d$ of the input polynomials and the number of variables $n$.
 Algorithms involving polynomial ideals frequently have degree complexity that is singly or doubly exponential in $n$ and polynomial in $d$ (e.g., $O(d^{2^n}))$ \cite{DickensteinFGS91}.
 Thus it is reasonable to ignore matters like time complexity of addition and multiplication, the number of polynomials in the input, etc., that affect the output in only polynomial or singly exponential fashion.

 We start by analyzing ${\tt Triangulate}$.
 This involves a recursively defined function $T(d,n)$ that bounds the degree complexity.
 It is not surprising that the \emph{Fibonacci numbers} appear in the definition of $T(d,n)$ because a single step of pseudodivision produces a pseudoremainder whose degree is at most the sum of the degrees of the dividend and divisor (see step 2 of ${\tt DiffPseudoDiv}$ on p. \pageref{pdivdeg}).
+The Fibonacci sequence also appears in other works on RGA's complexity, e.g., Cor.
+29 of \cite{GustavsonOP18}.

 \begin{notation} We write $F_j$ for the $j$-th \emph{Fibonacci number}, defined recursively by $F_0:=0, F_1:=1, F_{j}:=F_{j-1}+F_{j-2}$ for $2\leq j$. \end{notation}

 \begin{proposition}[{Binet's formula \cite[p.
 92]{wallis2010introduction}}] where $\phi_1:= \frac{1+\sqrt{5}}{2}$ and $\phi_2:= \frac{1-\sqrt{5}}{2}$. \end{proposition}